nullxception/dotfiles/README.md

 🤔: _Why don't use ansible/stow/yadm/etc instead ?_

-All of my systems is using GNU/Linux, so I think simple bash script already enough for my cases.
+For simple task such installing files, I think shell script (bash/pwsh) is more than enough for me.

 🤔: _Is there any LDA or r/unixporn-able desktop suite configuration here ?_